ZerdBG3/RAW/Features.md

 ## Global changes
 * Changes Initiative Dice Roll from 1d4 to 1d20
+* Healing a downed character allows them to play their turn normally
 * The first weapon equipped in a turn doesn't cost an Action Point.
 Further equips cost one Action Point each
 * Extra Attack:
   - Multiple sources no longer stack (Martial, Warlock and Wildshape)